List of A Song of Ice and Fire characters: Theon Greyjoy

-Theon Greyjoy is the only living son, and heir apparent of Balon Greyjoy.
+Theon Greyjoy is the only living son and heir apparent of Balon Greyjoy.
 He is the third-person narrator for thirteen chapters throughout A Clash of Kings and A Dance with Dragons.
 He is arrogant and proud.
 Ten years before the events of the series, he was taken hostage by Ned Stark to be executed if Balon displeased the king.
 Theon was raised at Winterfell with the Stark children and became a close friend to Robb Stark in particular.

 Euron Greyjoy

-Euron Greyjoy is the younger brother of Balon and is hated by all his brothers.
+Euron Greyjoy is Balon's younger brother and is hated by all his brothers.
 He wears a patch over his left eye, for which he is nicknamed "Crow's Eye", and is more ruthless and sadistic than his brothers.
 Before the events of the series, he was banished from the Iron Islands.
-During his exile, he lived as a pirate and became extremely wealthy and became involved in dark magic, culminating in his gaining ownership of a horn that can control dragons.
+During his exile, he lived as a pirate, became extremely wealthy, and was drawn into dark magic, culminating in his gaining possession of a horn that can control dragons.
 In A Feast for Crows, Euron's return from exile coincides with Balon's death, encouraging speculation that he played a role in his brother's demise.
 After becoming King of the Iron Islands at a Kingsmoot by telling the Ironborn he knows where there are dragons and that he intends to conquer Westeros, he begins successful raids along the Reach.
-He sends his brother Victarion away to court Daenerys Targaryen in his name and bring her and her dragons to Westeros.
+He sends his brother Victarion Greyjoy away to court Daenerys Targaryen in his name and bring her and her dragons to Westeros.

 Victarion Greyjoy

 Victarion Greyjoy is the second youngest of Balon's surviving brothers and is Lord Commander of the Iron Fleet.
-He first appears in A Clash of Kings and is present as his brother, King Balon Greyjoy, reveals his plans to invade the north; Victarion is given overall command of the invasion.
-He appears next in A Feast for Crows and serves as the third-person narrator for four chapters throughout A Feast for Crows and A Dance with Dragons.
+He first appears in A Clash of Kings when his brother, King Balon Greyjoy, reveals his plans to invade the North; Victarion is given overall command of the invasion.
+He appears next in A Feast for Crows and serves as the third-person narrator for four chapters throughout that book and A Dance with Dragons.
 Victarion is a devout follower of the Drowned God.
 Years before the events of the series, he killed his wife after he learned of her affair with Euron and has not remarried.
-After failing to become King of the Iron Islands, he is sent away to court Daenerys Targaryen in Euron's name, but he plans to marry her himself to spite Euron for earlier betrayals.
+After failing to become King of the Iron Islands, he is sent away to court Daenerys Targaryen in Euron's name; he plans to marry her himself to spite Euron for earlier betrayals.
 After weathering a savage storm, the remains of his fleet reach Meereen.
 Victarion orders his fleet to assault the forces besieging the city.
-His fate is unknown.
+His fate is to be determined.